Gov. Greg Abbott appoints first school safety chief four months after Uvalde shooting - NewsBreak

 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.
 Vice President Kamala Harris on Saturday called Texas’ abortion ban “immoral” and urged Texans to protect reproductive rights when considering their choices in the upcoming November elections.

-Fort Hood set to be renamed after Richard Cavazos, Texas’ first Hispanic four-star general
+Fort Hood set to be renamed after Texas’ first Hispanic four-star general

-Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.
-The U.S. Department of Defense is set to change the name of Texas’ Fort Hood, America’s largest active-duty armored military post, to pay homage to a four-star Hispanic general instead of its original namesake, a Confederate general.
+FORT HOOD, Texas — The U.S. Department of Defense is set to change the name of Texas’ Fort Hood, America’s largest active-duty armored military post, to pay homage to a four-star Hispanic general instead of its original namesake, a Confederate general.
+Defense Secretary Lloyd J. Austin announced...

 How the debunked conspiracy film “2000 Mules” became Texas Republican orthodoxy